DCRichards/twoTicksTwice/README.md

 ### Stacktrace or GTFO

 We're all here to learn.
 Bugs, suggestions, pull requests and all that stuff welcome.

-### What's with the name?

-It pays homage to the unstoppable musical force that is [Foals](https://play.spotify.com/track/6VyAdiXrCAhbX3PoQzcVPL?play=true&utm_source=open.spotify.com&utm_medium=open), who take the credit for being the soundtrack to this moonlight coding endeavour.

 ### Credits